Digital Transformation in the Travel Industry: How It Can Power the Recovery from COVID-19

 Personalized Offers and Upselling Opportunities

 Hotels can deliver personalized offers and upselling opportunities to guests based on their preferences and past behavior.
 By leveraging guest data, hotels can present tailored packages, room upgrades, and add-on services that resonate with individual guests.

 Example: Delta has recently reintroduced its Guest Service Tool, a handheld device designed to grant flight attendants access to comprehensive passenger information.
 As an example, this tool allows staff to identify frequent travelers for upselling or individuals who require special assistance.
 Additionally, KLM has rolled out the “Meet and Seat” feature, allowing passengers to view seating arrangements and fellow travelers.

 Digital Transformation in the Travel Industry is Changing the Game

 Digital transformation empowers the hospitality sector to adapt to the changing landscape and navigate through uncertain times, as demonstrated during the COVID-19 pandemic.
-The use of contactless technologies, virtual experiences, and data-driven insights has allowed hotels to continue serving guests while ensuring their safety and well-being.
+Contactless technologies, virtual experiences, and data-driven insights have allowed hotels to continue serving guests while ensuring their safety and well-being.